okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023-okta-identity-engine/index.md

 #### Bugs fixed in 2023.09.0

-* A token inline hook secured by an OAuth2.0 private key returned a 403 error response for all users except the Super Admin.
+* A token inline hook secured by an OAuth2.0 private key returned a 403 error response for all users except the super admin.
 (OKTA-605996)
 * Access policy evaluation for custom authorization servers was inconsistent when default scopes were used.
 (OKTA-627559)
 * Admins couldn’t make requests to MyAccount API (`/idp/myaccount/`) endpoints.
 (OKTA-632620)